Exclusive: Rodarte's New Capsule Collection Is A Cat Lady's Dream Come True

 Today, Rodarte announced a limited-edition capsule collection featuring the works of artist, Mari Eastman.
 The 5-piece collection showcases the artist's cat series (cats!) on t-shirts and sweatshirts, emblazoned with the label 'Radarte'.
 It will be sold exclusively at Fred Segal Sunset from tomorrow until August 14th.
 "We have always been fans of Mari and love her artwork," Kate and Laura told Refinery29.
 "We love her paintings of animals and really wanted to highlight them."

-Of the four pieces, Laura calls out the yellow sweatshirt as her favorite, telling us that she'd pair it with her favorite high-waisted jeans from AGOLDE (also an LA-based brand).
+Of the four pieces, Laura calls out the yellow sweatshirt as her favourite, telling us that she'd pair it with her favourite high-waisted jeans from AGOLDE (also an LA-based brand).
 As for Kate, she plans to style the white tee with one of the collection's sweatshirts tied around her neck.

 To celebrate the launch, MADE, in partnership with Mastercard, will host an event like no other, featuring a Fred Segal Sunset pop-up in Los Angeles today.
 "It will be a fun 80s-themed party with Susanna Hoffs (of the Bangles) performing and roller skaters," the duo hinted.
 At the pop-up, shoppers can experience the design process firsthand and take home a piece (or all five) from the capsule.